mack-code0/HankoProject/README.md

 - Frontend: **React Typescript**
 - Database: **Supabase**
 - Authentication: **Hanko**
-- Other Libraries/Tools: **Vite, Style-Components, Tailwind, Zustand**
+- Other Libraries/Tools: **Vite, Styled-Components, Tailwind, Zustand**

 ## Installation
 Step-by-step instructions on how to install and run the application locally: